nagychris/jourly-app/README.md

 - Mobile Application Development Project @ BTH
 - Quick & easy mood tracking and journaling

+## How to Run (locally)

+- Clone the repo on your filesystem: `git clone https://github.com/nagychris/jourly-app.git`.

+- Open the cloned project in Android Studio.

+- Run it on an emulator / local device via the `app` run configuration in the top bar (you have to select the device first).

 ## How to Contribute :rocket:

 Please follow the following workflow when contributing [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow):